JeanMusenga/PhD-Thesis_2024_Musenga/system_integration/assignment3/README.md

 **Point-to-Point Channel**
 A Point-to-Point Channel ensures that only one component consumes any given message.
 If the channel has multiple receivers, only one of them can successfully consume a particular message.

+______**Below was added 20. october 2021 after the assignment was changed to 12 words instead of the originally ten words**______

+**Publish-Subscribe Channelsl**
+A Publish-Subscribe Channel is a chennel where there's one input channel and multiple output channels, one per subscriber.
+When an event is published into the channel, the Publish-Subscribe Channel delivers a copy of the message to each of the output channels which consume a message only once.

+**Enterprise Messaging Systems (EMS)**
+An enterprise messaging system consists of standards that allows organizations to send messages between computer systems.
+EMS systems ensure a loose coupled architecture that negates the impact changes in the formats of messages could have on subscribers.
+EMS systems use structured messages protocols.

 ### Litterature
 - https://www.enterpriseintegrationpatterns.com/docs/EnterpriseIntegrationPatterns_HohpeWoolf_ch03.pdf